 This is a continuation of my series of notes on my install of Ubuntu 15.04 on my laptop.
 The full list of posts is on this page.
-Previously, in the last post, I installed a couple of productivity apps.
-In this post, I’ll install some virtualization tools: Virtualbox and Vmware View.
+Previously, in the last post, I installed some virtualization tools.
+In this post, I’ll install the media tools that I use.

 Labor Day Weekend made for the perfect time to get my laptop updated.
 I know Ubuntu 15.04 (Vivid Vervet) has been out for a while, but I am just now getting it installed.
 Here are my notes.